Tony Martin (American singer): Life and career

 Martin was a stockholder in the Parvin-Dohrmann Corporation, a hotel and casino company that owned the Flamingo Las Vegas.

 Martin's professional singing career extended well into his nineties.

 Personal life

-In 1937, he married actress and singer Alice Faye, with whom he had appeared in several films.
-They divorced in 1940.
+Martin and Alice Faye divorced in 1940.

 In 1948, Martin married actress and dancer Cyd Charisse.
 They remained married for 60 years until her death on June 17, 2008.
-Martin adopted Charisse's son Nicky from her first marriage.
-They had one son together, Tony Martin, Jr. (August 28, 1950 – April 10, 2011), who predeceased his father.
+They had one son together, Tony Martin, Jr., who predeceased his father in 2011 as a result of several head injuries sustained in an auto accident in 2003.

 Martin and Charisse were both Republicans who campaigned for Richard Nixon.

-Martin died on the evening of July 27, 2012, of natural causes.
-He was 98 years old.
-Martin was buried at the Hillside Memorial Park Cemetery in Culver City, California.
+Martin died on the evening of July 27, 2012, of natural causes at age 98.
+He was buried at the Hillside Memorial Park Cemetery in Culver City, California.
+He was remembered by the Hollywood Reporter as "one of the last big stars from Hollywood's golden age of musicals."